Skip to main content

 Le Duc Castle, locally known as Château le Duc, lies in the woods east of the village of Ucimont, in the province of Luxembourg in the Wallonia region in Belgium.

-Le Duc Castle probably wasn't a real castle.
-More probably it was a fortification dating back to Carolingian times (7th till 9th century) which fell under the jurisdiction of Bouillon.
-Therefore it is said that it was owned by the ancestors of Godfrey of Bouillon.
+Le Duc Castle probably wasn't a true castle.
+More likely, it was a Carolingian-era fortification (7th to 9th centuries) that fell under the jurisdiction of Bouillon.
+It is said to have been owned by the ancestors of Godfrey of Bouillon.

-It consisted of a, more or less, circular hilltop, on one side protected by a stone wall with two towers and two earthen walls probably topped by wooden palisades.
+The site consisted of a roughly circular hilltop, protected on one side by a stone wall with two towers and two earthen walls, probably topped with wooden palisades.

 Gallery